OuhscBbmc/DeSheaToothakerIntroStats/Data/ExercisePregnancyReadme.md

 The purpose of this document is to provide background on the data set on exercise during pregnancy.
 The data came from the following study:
  * Price, B. B., Amini, S. B., & Kappeler, K. (2012).
 [Exercise in pregnancy:  Effect on fitness and obstetric outcomes – a randomized trial.](http://www.ncbi.nlm.nih.gov/pubmed/22843114)  *Medicine & Science in Sports & Exercise, 44, 2263-2269*.  doi:10.1249/MSS.0b013e318267ad67

-These researchers randomly assigned sedentary women in the 12th to 14th week of pregnancy to one of two groups.
-One group remained sedentary, and the other group participated in an exercise program.
-Those in the exercise group engaged in moderate aerobic exercise for 45 minutes to an hour four times per week through the 36th week of pregnancy.
-The groups were compared on muscular strength, aerobic fitness, delivery method, recovery time, and baby birth weight.
-Strength and aerobic fitness were measured on five occasions:  12-14 weeks gestation (which served as the baseline, before the intervention began), 18-20 weeks gestation, 24-26 weeks gestation, 30-32 weeks gestation, 6-8 weeks after delivery.
+These researchers, who graciously agreed to share their data, randomly assigned sedentary pregnant women to one of two groups.
+The control group remained sedentary, and the treatment group engaged in moderate aerobic exercise regularly through the 36th week of gestation.
+The data set contains some variables that were measured on five occasions in time.

+The two main numeric variables that were measured repeatedly contain the words lifts and watts.
+The lifts variables are the number of times that the participant could lift a 7-kilogram (about 15.4-pound) medicine ball from the floor to their waist in 1 minute.
+The watts variables are measures of the power in watts produced during a timed walk.
+“Each participant was asked to walk or run 3.2 km (2 miles) as fast as possible within her comfort zone at a steady pace … [P]ower … was calculated based on the following equation:  power = (weight x distance) / time” (p.
+2265, Price, Amini, & Kappeler, 2012).

+The five occasions in time were:  12-14 weeks of pregnancy (Time 1); 18-20 weeks (Time 2); 24-26 weeks (Time 3); 30-32 weeks (Time 4); and 6-8 weeks post-delivery (Time 5).
+Not every participant was measured at every occasion, so there are some missing data.

 ### Dataset Variables
  1. **SubjectID**: A unique number assigned to each participant.